Dogwood Control

 Spraying Dogwood tree stump

-Triclopyr 4 is a triclopyr based herbicide and works systemically down to the root of the tree to halt growth.
+Triclopyr 4 is a triclopyr-based herbicide that works systemically down to the tree's root to halt growth.

 When spraying a large volume of stumps, mix Triclopyr (preferably with a marking dye) into a sprayer at a rate of 20 to 30 gallons of Triclopyr in enough Methylated Seed Oil to make 100 gallons of spray solution.

-For a single tree, use a hand-pump sprayer or backpack sprayer to mix 13 oz. of Triclopyr 4 in 115 oz. of MSO to make a 1-gallon spray solution.
-Spray the stump completely and evenly making sure it is thoroughly wet, but do not apply to the point of runoff.
+For a single tree, use a handheld pump or backpack sprayer to mix 13 oz. of Triclopyr 4 in 115 oz. of MSO to make a 1-gallon spray solution.
+Spray the stump completely and evenly, ensuring it is thoroughly wet, but do not apply to the point of runoff.

-This is not a one-time job and you may need to conduct follow-up applications until the plant is completely dead.
+This is not a one-time job; you may need to conduct follow-up applications until the plant is completely dead.

 Prevention